PacificCommunity/sdmx-dashboard-demo/README.md

 It is built upon NextJS with [SDMX-JSON Parser](https://pacificcommunity.github.io/sdmx-json-parser/), [Highcharts](https://www.highcharts.com/) and [OpenLayers](https://openlayers.org/).

 New types of charts have been added.
-The specification of the related YAML sections is provided below:
+The specification of the related JSON sections is provided below:

 1. Drilldown